emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 Logstash is an event collector and executor of queries which, upon receipt, are initially processed and sent to the event buffer.

 #### Kafka
-Component that enables buffering of events before they are saved on Energy Logserver Data servers.
-Kafka also has the task of storing data when the Energy Logserver Data nodes are unavailable.
+Component that enables buffering of events before they are saved on ITRS Log Analytics Data servers.
+Kafka also has the task of storing data when the ITRS Log Analytics Data nodes are unavailable.

-#### Energy Logserver Data
+#### ITRS Log Analytics Data
-The Energy Logserver cluster is responsible for storing and sharing data.
+The ITRS Log Analytics cluster is responsible for storing and sharing data.

-#### Energy Logserver GUI
+#### ITRS Log Analytics GUI
-Energy Logserver GUI is a graphical tool for searching, analyzing and visualizing data.
+ITRS Log Analytics GUI is a graphical tool for searching, analyzing and visualizing data.
 It has an alert module that can monitor the collected metrics and take action in the event of a breach of the permitted thresholds.

 ### Data sources
-Energy Logserver can access metrics from the Azure services via API.
+ITRS Log Analytics can access metrics from the Azure services via API.
 Service access can be configured with the same credentials if the account was configured with Azure AD.
 Configuration procedures:

  - https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal